 - the Oracle Internet Directory superuser ("cn=orcladmin") - the Oracle Internet Directory database user ("ods") - the replication DN, which is the identity used by the replication server.
 The DN is: "cn=replication dn, orclreplicaid=replica_ID, cn=replication configuration", where replica_ID is the replica ID of the Oracle Internet Directory being installed.

-See Section 5.9, "The ias_admin User and Restrictions on its Password" for password requirements.
+Refer to Section 4.9, "The ias admin User and Restrictions on its Password" for restrictions on the password.

 Example: welcome99